 Clovis is a medium-sized city located in the state of New Mexico.
 With a population of 39,373 people and ten constituent neighborhoods, Clovis is the seventh largest community in New Mexico.

-Unlike some cities, Clovis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clovis are a mix of both white- and blue-collar jobs.
+Clovis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clovis is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Clovis who work in office and administrative support (12.63%), sales jobs (9.52%), and management occupations (7.50%).

 Clovis is home to a number of people employed in the armed forces.
 When you visit or walk around Clovis, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 The education level of Clovis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.67% of adults 25 and older in Clovis have a college degree.

 The per capita income in Clovis in 2010 was $21,458, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,832 for a family of four.
 However, Clovis contains both very wealthy and poor people as well.